 - Tools > Scroll to the Beginning = Ctrl+Up

 - Tools > Scroll to the End = Ctrl+Down

 - TradeStation works well on a Mac.
 Not only is it possible to run TradeStation on a Mac but it’s fast, stable and easy.
 I’d rate my experience of running TradeStation on a Mac as 9 out of 10.
 The only issues are dealing with the ‘Retina’ display resolution.

 - Performance is solid.
-Boot up times and real-time chart refresh rates are fast and certainly no worse than on a Windows operating system machine.
-And opening a couple of dozen tick charts is no problem with a high-spec’d RAM machine.
+Boot-up times and real-time chart refresh rates are fast and no worse than on a Windows operating system.
+And opening a couple of dozen tick charts is no problem with a high-spec RAM machine.

 - But adjusting to a Mac takes time.
-You will need to re-learn and re-assign hotkey settings in TradeStation to make allowances for the different Mac keyboard layout.
-Plus you’ll have to find and adjust to all the Mac-native software, like Word, Excel, etc.
+You must re-learn and re-assign hotkey settings in TradeStation to make allowances for the different Mac keyboard layouts.
+Plus, you’ll have to find and adjust to all the Mac-native software, like Word, Excel, etc.

 - And you might want to consider a 27″ display.
-Even the 16″ MacBook Pro screen is a little on the cramped side.
-If I could I’d get a 27″ display or dual screen monitor setup.
-As I get older I notice my eyesight deteriorating – and I think a larger display would definitely help.
+Even the 16″ MacBook Pro screen is a little cramped.
+I’d get a 27″ display or dual-screen monitor setup if I could.
+As I get older, I notice my eyesight deteriorating – and I think a larger display would definitely help.

 Thank you to all the Emini-Watch followers who contributed suggestions to this TradeStation for Mac article.